mgsantiago-10g/c-plus/README.md

 This language works with a transpiler pair.
 Does not compile by its own bytecode.
 The decisions behind this are:

-a) Avoid virtual machine design and build compilers from scratch
+a) Avoid virtual machine design and build compilers from scratch.
-b) Take the advantages of compiler optimization from well known languages (C)
+b) Take the advantages of compiler optimization from well known languages (C).
-c) Open the possibility by translate the language into any language.
+c) Open the possibility by translate the language into any language in the future.
+d) More easy development for concrete results.

 Primitive value types
 ---------------------